5 longest MLB games in baseball history

 - From there, 15 scoreless innings ensued until the Giants scored two runs in the top of the 23rd inning and went on to win the game 8-6 in extra innings.

-That game lasted seven hours and 23 minutes, which means that those players spent a total of nine hours and 52 minutes on the baseball field.
-It continues to be the longest doubleheader ever played in the sport to this day.
+- It continues to be the longest doubleheader ever played in the sport to this day.

 Longest playoff games in North American sports